vinayakss007/bestcrm/PROJECT_OVERVIEW.md

     - [ ] Implement live search, sort, and filter functionality.
 3.  **Finalize & Deploy:**
     - [ ] Write E2E tests (e.g., using Playwright) to simulate user flows.
-    - [ ] Configure and activate the frontend deployment pipeline.
+    - [ ] Configure and activate the frontend and backend deployment pipelines.